aces/Loris/docs/API/LorisRESTAPI.md

 Still to be done:
 1. Document a way to handle conflicts for offline clients
-2. Add a way to get project settings which affect the API (ie. useEDC)
-3. Add a sorting and searching mechanism
+2. Add a sorting and searching mechanism
-4. Ensure JSON markup is rendered correctly in document
+3. Ensure JSON markup is rendered correctly in document
-5. Provide mechanism to extend REST API to include things such as imaging data, doc repo data, and an ability for modules to manage their data through the API
+4. Provide mechanism to extend REST API to include things such as imaging data, doc repo data, and an ability for modules to manage their data through the API

 ====

-# Loris Instrument API - v0.0.1f-dev
+# Loris Instrument API - v0.0.1g-dev

 ## 1.0 Overview